Ks89/BYAManager/README.md

 * restore settings to default values
 * open the download folder, directly from BYAManager
 * re-download files in the list directly in the browser, or in other programs
-* control some important features esecuting BYAManager via Command Line with a complete tutorial esecuting BYAManager.jar --help
+* control some important features esecuting BYAManager via Command Line with a complete tutorial esecuting BYAManager.jar help
 * move a completed download into the iTunes folder (only on Mac and Windows) to be able to update/restore your device from iTunes without re-download the ipsw.
-*

 ####BYAManager does:
 * automatically check and update itself every 24 hours, with BYAUpdater